edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

 Generating the query builder
 ----------------------------

-Since we're using TypeScript, it makes sense to use EdgeDB's powerful query builder.
+Since we're using TypeScript, it makes sense to use Gel's powerful query builder.
 This provides a schema-aware client API that makes writing strongly typed EdgeQL queries easy and painless.
 The result type of our queries will be automatically inferred, so we won't need to manually type something like